SoftwareAG/c8y-docs/src/documents/guides/event-language/introduction.html.md

 ## Example

-As an example we now want to create a statement that combines the learnings from the sections on this page.
-It should listen to a stream and create a new event in another stream whenever the condition applies.
+As an example we create a statement.
+It should listen to a stream and create a new event in another stream whenever the specified condition applies.
 As example we want to create an alarm for each temperature measurement that is created.

-1. To create an alarm we need to `insert into` the stream `CreateAlarm`
+1. To create an alarm we need to `insert into` the stream `CreateAlarm`.
-2. We need to specify all parameters for the event in the `select` clause
+2. We need to specify all parameters for the event in the `select` clause.
-3. We want the alarm to be created when an event `from` the stream `MeasurementCreated` is received
+3. We want the alarm to be created when an event `from` the stream `MeasurementCreated` is received.
-4. We want the alarm only be created under certain conditions of the event from the `MeasurementCreated` stream which we specific in the `where` clause
+4. We want the alarm only be created under certain conditions of the event from the `MeasurementCreated` stream which we specific in the `where` clause.

 The resulting statement can look like this: